Do I really need bonds in my portfolio?

 So, in summary, for most, a total bond fund or an intermediate treasury fund is all you need.
 Of course, you can choose from many other bonds (or, more accurately, fixed-income products), but start simple!

 Next, consider your asset allocation and decide on asset location.
-For the most part, bonds go into your tax-deferred account.
-It is ok to use a target-date fund, but remember, target-date funds are not good in retirement!
+Bonds go into your tax-deferred account.
+It is okay to use a target-date fund, but remember, it is not good in retirement!

-Many should consider bond alternatives, given the low-interest-rate environment we are in.
+Many should consider bond alternatives.
 But, again, the idea is not to replace all your bonds, but once you understand why you have bonds, you might be able to (at least in some circumstances) do better with other options.

-Summary: Do I really need Bonds in my Portfolio?
+Summary: Do I need Bonds in my Portfolio?

 Bonds are not sexy, but something must be said about the stabilizing effect on your portfolio, at least in the long term.
-Last year was insufficient evidence of why you need bonds in your portfolio.
-But remember, history rhymes, and knowing your asset allocation–essentially your stock-to-bond ratio–is the first decision to make in investing right after you decide to start investing.
+Last year, there was insufficient evidence of why you need bonds in your portfolio.
+But remember, history rhymes.
+Knowing your asset allocation- essentially your stock-to-bond ratio- is the first decision to make when investing right after you decide to start investing.

 Bonds hedge against making panic decisions.